kagepark/klib/README.md

 Convert Dictionary to Object style Dictionary
 ## Contents
-I. Create tree type items
+-.
+Create tree type items
-I. New commands
+-.
+New commands
-I. Added property at each key
+-.
+Added property at each key

 - Initialize dictionary